 Smith relished the challenge, but can't imagine actually living in Neville's shoes.
 "As much as people get on your nerves on the freeway," he says, "as much as people irritate you in your daily life, if you took everyone away, it would be the most miserable existence that you could experience.
 There was absolutely no pleasure for me at all in experiencing that amount of loneliness and solitude."

 But without giving too much away, in the end there is a ray of light to redeem the darkness.
 "It's a movie about hope and the struggle to find hope in the face of so much loss," Lawrence says.
 "It's a very simple, human idea."

-To learn more about "I Am Legend" and movie special effects, check out the links on the next page.
+To learn more about "I Am Legend" and movie special effects, check out the links below.

 Related HowStuffWorks Articles

 - Will Smith, Francis Lawrence and Akiva Goldsman interviewed Nov.
 30, 2007, in Beverly Hills, Calif.